nshreyasvi/mturk-unosat/README.md

 ## Introduction
 This project can be used in order to launch a mechanical turk web instance along with the URL for the same.
 The project offers a front end wherein a polygon can be drawn on top of a shelter image and a python back end which is intergrated to Amazon Mechanical Turk using AWS Key and Authentication Key.
-Presently, this project has been tested on ubuntu 16.06 and must be compatible with windows OS.
+Presently, this project has been tested on ubuntu 16.06 and must be compatible with windows 10.

 ## Steps to set up Mechanical Turk:
-We recommend conducting this procedure inside a Python Virtual Environment.
-Please create and activate one with the python package virtualenv or conda if you are using Anaconda.

 **1) Install all dependencies**
 `pip install boto==2.46.1 boto3==1.4.4 botocore==1.5.88 matplotlib==2.0.2 numpy==1.12.1 numpydoc==0.6.0 Pillow==4.1.1`

 **2) Get the Site deployed on Firebase and set up Amazon MTurk**
 - Install firebase using npm `npm install -g firebase-tools`
 - Login to Firebase Console `firebase login`